Bob Tygenhof, MA, CPT

-Once your medical provider establishes an overall treatment plan, Bob Tygenhof, our ACSM-Certified Personal Trainer, will help you implement the prescribed lifestyle changes.
-As a certified Lifestyle Educator, he can assist you through the detoxification process, help you navigate the challenges of a Fasting Mimicking Diet (ProLon) program, guide you through one of our weight-loss programs, and then help you transition to a long-term nutrition program customized to your specific medical condition and personal tastes.
-Bob is well-versed in Mediterranean, vegetarian, paleo, ketogenic, and Atkins diets; stays up-to-date on the latest nutrition research; and coordinates all recommendations with your medical provider.
+Once your doctor establishes an overall treatment plan, Bob will help you implement the prescribed lifestyle changes.
+He will evaluate your precise body composition and guide you through our unique metabolic/anti-inflammatory program, introduce you to the wide-ranging benefits of a Fasting Mimicking Diet (ProLon), assist you to achieve your optimal body weight and composition, and then help you transition to a long-term nutrition program customized to your specific medical condition and personal tastes.
+Bob is well-versed in Mediterranean, vegetarian, paleo, ketogenic, and vegan diets; stays up-to-date on the latest nutrition, fitness, and environmental medicine research; and coordinates all recommendations with your doctor.

-Bob has been physically active his entire life – from wrestling and rowing crew at Princeton University to coaching his four children in soccer and baseball.
-He currently lifts weights five times each week, while running and cycling the other two days.
-He is a graduate of Irvine Valley College’s Fitness Specialist program and is certified as a personal trainer by the American College of Sports Medicine, the oldest and largest of the fitness industry’s certifying organizations.
+Bob has been physically active his entire life – as a championship wrestler in high school and college, as a member of the crew (rowing) team at Princeton University, as a black belt in one of the martial arts, and as a recreational runner, soccer and tennis player.
+He also coached his four children in soccer and baseball.
+He currently lifts weights four times each week; while running, rowing, and cycling the other three days.
+He is certified as a personal trainer by the American College of Sports Medicine, the oldest and largest of the fitness industry’s certifying organizations.

 - Lifestyle Educator: Metagenics